sanderyang/CS449---UmpireBuddyv1/README.md

 # CS449---UmpireBuddyv1

-This repository was created for an assignment for my Software Engineering class in Spring 2020.

-This is an andriod app written in Andriod Studios using Java.
+This is a very simple assignment to get students to grasp basic information regarding Android Studios and Java.
+This is an android app designed to keep track of a baseball game's total number of balls and strikes.
+After xx amount of balls/strikes, the app will return a message.